Bludiot/plugin/README.md

-# Meta Data
+# Boilerplate plugin

-A meta data plugin for Bludit CMS.
+A boilerplate plugin for beginning Bludit plugin development.